Skip to Main Content

 Heritage Site Access

-Set up relationships with the Agency for Cultural Affairs and temple management for filming at Kyoto temples, Nara historic monuments, Himeji Castle, and Mount Fuji.
+We hold set ties with the Agency for Cultural Affairs and temple staff, which clears filming at Kyoto temples, Nara historic monuments, Himeji Castle, and Mount Fuji.

 03.